sfluegel05/metaNNvis/results/report.md

 implemented and trained in TensorFlow and for the tf-keras-vis methods in PyTorch.

 The results for the primary attribution methods can be seen in [Figure 4](#fig:clever_hans).
-As can be seen, most methods indicate a strong focus of the network of the top left corner. (todo: why not tf-keras-vis gradcam?)
+As can be seen, most methods indicate a strong focus of the network of the top left corner.
 [Figure 5](#fig:clever_hans_layer) shows the results of layer attribution methods for the first convolutional layer.
 Here, out of 20 channels, some are only react to the to top left corner (such as channels 16 and 18) while some show a random behaviour (like channel 19) or no activation at all.